NCAA Hockey: Canisius hangs tough until reality sets in

-FARGO, N.D. — Canisius goaltender Jake Barczewski made it clear when the Griffs arrived in Fargo.
+FARGO, N.D. — Canisius goaltender Jake Barczewski made it clear when the Canisius men's hockey team arrived in Fargo.

 That's bold when you're facing the top ranked team in the NCAA Tournament.